73 Harlow Street

 Bangor opts for “exceptional need” programming at the early primary level; for students whose academic development extends two years or more beyond their grade peers, consideration is given to the strategies (cross-grade groupings, specialized materials, small group tutorial support) that will most appropriately continue to accelerate the individual student.
 Such decisions are a collaborative effort of the classroom teacher, the building principal, the Director of G/T, and the parent(s).

 Formal screening, identification as Gifted and Talented and recommended programming options take place in the spring of the third grade year.
 All students take the Otis-Lennon School Ability Test (8th Edition), and these data are coupled with other objective (BSD curriculum) and qualitative (student learning characteristics screening) data to determine G/T identification in the area of General Intellectual Ability, which remains through grade 8.
-Grade 3 also marks the beginning of the identification process for visual art and performing arts.
+Grade 3 also marks the beginning of the identification process for visual art and voice.
+At grades 5 and 8, GT instruction for band and strings are added.
 Protocols for identifying a student as G/T in the arts are a similar combination of objective (curriculum products, portfolio/audition) and subjective (characteristics screening / nominating statement) measures taking place at the school transition grades (3,5,8) with identified students participating in a differentiated instructional program through the grade span following initial identification.

 Bangor believes in an accelerated group instructional model beginning in grade 4 at Fairmount School and Mary Snow School.
 Under this model, both G/T-identified as well as non-identified students can elect to participate in Accelerated Language Arts and Accelerated mathematics, classes that meet daily during each school’s instructional blocks.
 In addition to students who are identified through the G/T screening process, the class is designed and paced for students with high levels of ability, achievement, interest, and independence in the content area(s).
 Both courses are designed to cover three years of content area standards in two years.
 G/T endorsed teachers instruct the courses and also serve as coordinators, offering their instructional expertise to classroom teachers and monitoring student progress.